 I believe that there is no such financial product where it is completely risk free.
 Bank Deposits are no different.
 What if a bank goes bankrupt?
 What happens to the investors’ deposits?

 If an individual opens more than one deposit in one or more branches of the same bank, then all these are considered as accounts held in the same capacity and in the same right.
-Therefore, the balances in all these accounts are aggregated and maximum insurance cover is available upto rupees one lakh.
+Therefore, the balances in all these accounts are aggregated and maximum insurance cover is available upto Rs 5 lakh.

 Bank Deposits held in joint accounts: